Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

 # Incredible Squaring example

-This example is a basic proposal of AVS, being input and output type a big int, representing the number to be squared and the number squared.
+This example is a basic proposal of AVS, where the input and output type are uint256 values, representing the number to be squared and the number squared.
 In this sense, the task for the operators to complete is squaring the received number, and returning the result of the operation as the response value submitted to the Task Manager on-chain contract.

 ## Structure